CRMPickers logoCRMPickers

 Who should choose NetSuite CRM?

-NetSuite CRM is usually the better choice when the CRM has to share its operating model with ERP and finance.
+NetSuite CRM is usually the better choice when CRM should extend an existing NetSuite operating model rather than become a separate sales platform.

-• Buyers who prefer suite consolidation over front-end polish
+• Buyers who prefer suite continuity over a more flexible front-line sales workspace

 Pros and cons